graphhopper/graphhopper/docs/core/low-level-api.md

 Those junction nodes (and end-standing nodes of dead alleys) we call *tower nodes* which also have a graphhopper node ID associated, going from 0 to graph.getNodes().
-The helper nodes between the junctions we call 'pillar nodes' which can be fetched via `edgeIteratorState.fetchWayGeometry(0)`.
+The helper nodes between the junctions we call 'pillar nodes' which can be fetched via `edgeIteratorState.fetchWayGeometry(FetchMode.PILLAR_ONLY)`.
 Avoiding the traversal of pillar nodes while routing makes routing a lot faster (~8 times).

 That splitting into pillar and tower nodes is also the reason why there can't be a unique mapping from